777arc/textbook/content/sampling.rst

 You may also hear the term intermediate frequency (abbreviated as IF); for now, think of IF as an intermediate conversion step within a radio between baseband and bandpass/RF.

 We tend to create, record, or analyze signals at baseband because we can work at a lower sample rate (for reasons discussed in the previous subsection).
 It is important to note that baseband signals are often complex signals, while signals at bandpass (e.g., signals we actually transmit over RF) are real.
 Think about it: because the signal fed through an antenna must be real, you cannot directly transmit a complex/imaginary signal.
 You will know a signal is definitely a complex signal if the negative frequency and positive frequency portions of the signal are not exactly the same.
 Complex numbers are how we represent negative frequencies after all.
 In reality there are no negative frequencies; it's just the portion of the signal below the carrier frequency.

+In the earlier section where we played around with the complex point 0.7 - 0.4j, that was essentially one sample in a baseband signal.
+Most of the time you see complex samples (IQ samples), you are at baseband.
+Signals are rarely represented or stored digitally at RF, because of the amount of data it would take, and the fact we are usually only interested in a small portion of the RF spectrum.

 ***************************
 DC Spike and Offset Tuning